-You have now completed part or all of you periodontal surgical care.
-In order to assure a prompt and uneventful surgical recovery, it is extremely important that you follow the following recommendations.
+You have now completed part or all of your periodontal surgical care.
+In order to assure a prompt and uneventful surgical recovery, it is extremely important that you observe the following recommendations.

-1. Immediately following surgery, cold compresses or ice packs should be applied to the face over the area treated, leaving it on for 15 minutes, then off for 15 minutes.
-This should be continued for several hours, the day of surgery.
-Ice Chips are also beneficial.
-These should be allowed to melt inside of the mouth.
+1. Immediately following surgery, cold compresses or ice packs should be applied to the face over the area treated, leaving them on for 15 minutes, then off for 15 minutes.
+This should be continued for several hours on the day of surgery.
+Ice chips are also beneficial.
+These should be allowed to melt inside the mouth.